mattbriggs/pattern-language-parser-generator/README.md

 ## 📁 Project Structure

 ```

+docs/                    # Insructions and notes on how to use this tool
+logs/                    # Location of the log files when debugging
 src/pattern_language_miner/
 ├── parser/              # File parsers for text, HTML, markdown
 ├── extractor/           # Lexical and semantic pattern extractors